 Normally, your relative continues paying what they can from their income towards the cost.
 When they die, the local authority claims back the outstanding cost of this interest-free loan from the sale of your house.

 See Which?
-Elderly Care's guide to financing a care home if you own your own for more details.
+Later Life Care's guide to financing a care home if you own your own for more details.